LucaCanali/Miscellaneous/Spark_Notes/Spark_MapInArrow.md

   - Note we use a test DataFrame that contains an array
   - Run time: ~47 sec
 ```
-sc.setLogLevel('WARN')

-import awkward as ak
-import pyarrow as pa
-import numpy as np
 import time

 df = sql("select Array(rand(),rand(),rand()) col3 from range(1e8)")